defoebrand/Health-Tracker/README.md

 `- GET /height/:scale/:height ` will retrieve all users that match the given height.
 Scale options are `Metric` or `Imperial`
+Note: Measurements in Metric must be given in Centimeters, Imperial in Inches

 `- GET doctors `  will retrieve all doctors registered with this app